mathismusic/Reading_Projects/SpindlerCAna/README.md

-Welcome to the notes for *A first cours in undergraduate complex analysis* by Richard Spindler.
+Welcome to the notes for *A first course in undergraduate complex analysis* by Richard Spindler.